E-3 Visa Attorney in New Jersey

 - Ties can be satisfied by maintaining Australian bank accounts, Australian tax returns, driver’s license, credit cards, voter cards, pension report or asset ownership.

-Get Immigration Assistance Today!
+Get Immigration Assistance in New Jersey Today!

 When looking to obtain an E-3 visa for the United States, The Law Offices of Lloyd E. Bennett, Esq., P.C. has the skill and knowledge needed in order to properly prepare your application for approval by the USCIS.
 Founded in 1987, we have since helped over 10,000 entities and individuals with their immigration issues.
 When clients hire us, we get to work on their cases immediately to provide fast, efficient solutions—allowing us to get their case on the best possible track to achieve their goals.